Tax must be paid on virtually all vehicles that are registered in the UK – and that includes HGVs.

-It is illegal to drive a vehicle without tax.
+It is illegal and the person may be penalized if found driving without tax.
 There are a few exceptions to the rule, but HGVs and other large vehicles don’t tend to fall into that bracket.

-It is almost impossible to get away with driving a vehicle which is not taxed because the DVLA runs monthly checks for all vehicles that are registered in the UK.
+It is almost impossible to get away with driving a vehicle that is not taxed because the DVLA runs monthly checks for all vehicles that are registered in the UK.

 That means, if you drive a truck, you need it to be taxed.